goeckslab/MarkerIntensityPredictor/README.md

 It includes:
 1. Jupyter notebooks
 2. A linear regression model to calculate LR baseline data
-3. A Ludwig AI tool to create yaml files for Ludwig
+3. Different auto encoders to train models
+4. A plotting package to combine the results of linear regression and different auto encoders